FredrikLandstrom/node-omnibus/README.md

 ##Trademark information
-IBM Tivoli Netcool OMNIbus are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+IBM Tivoli Netcool OMNIbus is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.